-Software using first-stage translation structures to translate an IO Virtual Address (IOVA) must limit addresses to less than the minimum of MGAW and the lower canonical address width implied by FSPM (i.e., 47-bit when FSPM is 4-level and 56-bit when FSPM is 5-level).
+Software using first-stage translation structures to translate an IO Virtual Address (IOVA) must use canonical addresses.
+Additionally, software must limit addresses to less than the minimum of MGAW and the lower canonical address width implied by FSPM (i.e., 47-bit when FSPM is 4-level and 56-bit when FSPM is 5-level).